rmasci/go-teams-notify/README.md

 The `goteamsnotify` package (aka, `go-teams-notify`) allows sending simple or complex messages to a Microsoft Teams channel.

-Simple messages can be composed of only a title and a text body with complex messages supporting multiple sections, key/value pairs (aka, `Facts`) and/or externally hosted images.
+Simple messages can be composed of only a title and a text body.
+More complex messages can be composed of multiple sections, key/value pairs (aka, `Facts`) and/or externally hosted images.

 ## Features